Battle of Yamazaki: Prelude

-The Battle
+Battle

-On the following morning, the main fighting began as Hideyoshi's men began to form up along the opposite shore of the Enmyōji-gawa from the enemy, and a portion of Mitsuhide's samurai, led by Matsuda Masachika and Nabika Kamon, crossed the river, seeking to make their way up the wooded Tennōzan hill.
+On the following morning, 2 July, the main fighting began as Hideyoshi's men began to form up along the opposite shore of the Enmyōji-gawa from the enemy, and a portion of Mitsuhide's samurai, led by Matsuda Masachika and Nabika Kamon, crossed the river, seeking to make their way up the wooded Tennōzan hill.
 They were driven back by arquebus fire, and so Hideyoshi felt confident enough to launch the right wing of his forces, under the command of Kato Mitsuyasu and Ikeda Tsuneoki, across the river, and into Mitsuhide's front lines.
 They made some progress, and were soon joined by the left wing, with support from atop Mount Tennōzan.
 The majority of Mitsuhide's men fled, with the exception of the 200 men under Mimaki Kaneaki, who charged and were destroyed by Hideyoshi's larger force.

 Soon, panic set in among the Akechi army, and Hideyoshi's army chased them back to Shōryūji, where the garrison collapsed.
 Mitsuhide himself fled much further, to the town of Ogurusu, where he was killed by a gang of bandits.
 Mitsuhide is thought to have been killed by a bandit known as Nakamura about two weeks after the battle.

+Aftermath

+On July 7, as the Oda clan learned of the defeat of Takigawa Kazumasu by the Hōjō clan at the Battle of Kanagawa, Toyotomi Hideyoshi sent a letter to Tokugawa Ieyasu to give him authorization to lead military operations to secure the two provinces of Kai province and Shinano province from the Hōjō and Uesugi clan, thus the Tenshō-Jingo war begun.